hedgeh0gpie/dml-code-chal-seb/README.md

 This application uses MongoDB Atlas to host its database.
 As such, I recommend deleting the existing collection, then importing the data from the seeder file before starting, for a clean slate.

 - Navigate to `/api`
+- Replace the `config.env` file with the one from the email
 - Run `npm install`
 - Run `npm run db:delete`
 - Run `npm run db:import`